mh-cz/GameMaker-Regex/README.md

 # Gamemaker Regular Expression
-A pretty readable version of RegEx made in GM for GM 2.3+
+A pretty readable version of RegEx like string manipulation made in GM for GM 2.3+
 Suitable for quick searches or string validations

 Expressions can be written in two modes: *exact* and *simple*